jrsoftware/issrc/README.md

   clauses of the projects and units if you aren't sure if a project uses a particular unit.

-- ISPP use various copies of other Inno Setup files.
+- ISPP uses various copies of other Inno Setup files.
 To synch these run synch-isfiles.bat.

 5. Source code tips